 Intoxicated Driver Program (IDP)

 Anyone convicted of a DWI/DUI in New Jersey must participate in an Intoxicated Driving Resource Center Program.
-As a mandatory part of this program, you will be required to take an Alcohol and Highway Safety classes, and have an evaluation for alcohol or drug treatment.
-It's the job of the IDRC monitors to report back to the court and motor vehicles with their recommendations on your driving privileges.
+As a mandatory part of this program you will be required to take an Alcohol and Highway Safety class and you will have an evaluation for alcohol or drug treatment.
+It's the job of the IDRC monitors to report back to the court and the MVC with their recommendations on your driving privileges.
 There is a fee of $230 associated with this program and failure to comply with the IDP can result in jail time and additional loss of your driver's licenses.
 See the NJ Motor Vehicle Commissions website for a list of centers.

 Penalties For Driving With A Suspended License

 If a person is driving with a suspended license (N.J.S.A.
-39:3-40) —even if they have not been previously found guilty of DWI—he or she is facing a fine of $500.
+39:3-40), even if they have not been previously found guilty of DWI, he or she will face a fine of $500.
 A second offense of driving with a suspended license will result in a fine of $750.
-A third or more offense will be a fine at a rate of $1,000.The New Jersey Motor Vehicle Commission (MVC) will also add what is known as a special assessment fee for the three years following the conviction of driving with a suspended license.
+A third or more offenses will contract a fine of $1,000.The New Jersey Motor Vehicle Commission (NJMVC) will also add what is known as a special assessment fee for the three years following the conviction of driving with a suspended license.
 This costs $250 per year.
 If there is a conviction for a second offense and beyond and this occurs within five years of the conviction for the prior offense, the individual's registration privileges will be revoked.
 The suspension of the driver's license can also be extended by six months.
 For a first offense of driving with a suspended license, there is no jail time.
 For a second conviction, there is a required jail time of between one and five days.
 A third conviction requires jail time for ten days.

 Being Arrested For A DWI While Having A Suspended License - N.J.S.A.
 39:3-40(f)(2)

 Bear in mind that the prior section relates to driving with a suspended driver's license for reasons other than a DWI conviction.
 If arrested and charged with the traffic offense of driving with a suspended license and the license was suspended due to DWI, the penalties listed above are in effect as well as other penalties on top of them.
-All fine will be raised by $500.
-The extension of the driver's license suspension must be for at least one year and can be for up to two years.
-The judge is required to sentence the individual to jail for at least 10 days, but as many as 90 days.
+All fines will be raised by $500 along with the extension of the driver's license suspension for at least one year and this can be extended for up to two years.
+The judge is also required to sentence the individual to jail for at least 10 days, but as many as 90 days.
 The driver will also have the privileges to register his or her vehicle suspended.

 If the suspension was for DWI and the driver is convicted a second time for driving while suspended, it is an indictable offense (felony) in the state of New Jersey and the judge is mandated to sentence the defendant to jail.
 It will be for a minimum of 180 days, but can be as much as a year-and-a-half.
 There is also a fine of up to $10,000.